 In line with these recommendations, Endeavour Silver has proposed an exploration budget of US \$1,546,650 for the period January, 2014 to December, 2014.
-Table 0-5 summarizes the planned 2014 surface exploration budget for the San Sebastián Project.
-Details can be found in Section Error!
-Reference source not found.
+Table 1-5 summarizes the planned 2014 surface exploration budget for the San Sebastián Project.